The Four Phases of Crypto Market Cycles

 Can you predict when Bitcoin will top or bottom?

 Precise timing is impossible, but cycle indicators can identify approximate phases.
 Extreme greed readings, bearish RSI divergence, and distribution patterns signal late-stage bull markets.
 Extreme fear, capitulation volume, and accumulation patterns signal late-stage bear markets.
+For more on this topic, see our common crypto trading mistakes.

 Should I buy Bitcoin during a bear market?